Health and Safety Executive

 What you need to do

-The law says that all demolition, dismantling and structural alteration should be carefully planned and carried out by competent practitioners.
+The law says that all demolition, dismantling and structural alteration must be carefully planned and carried out in a way that prevents danger by practitioners with the relevant skills, knowledge and experience.
 Key issues are:

 What you need to know